Article updated: 27th March 2023

 Millions of women spend their young adult years trying their best to practice safe sex.
 In fact, reports from the Centers for Disease Control and Prevention (CDC) estimate that over half of the female population in the United States uses some form of contraception .
 Still, CDC estimates that around 26 million STIs occur every year in the U.S alone with chlamydia being the most commonly reported bacterial STI.

-Chlamydia is an STI that is often referred to as the ‘silent infection’ because most people who contract it experience little to no symptoms.
-While anyone who is sexually active is at risk of developing chlamydia, reports note that around 1 in 20 sexually active young women are infected with chlamydia .
-When the infection goes untreated, it can affect female fertility and result in Pelvic Inflammatory Disease (PID) which is a common cause of ectopic pregnancy and chronic pelvic pain.
+Chlamydia is a sexually transmitted disease (STD) caused by the bacterium Chlamydia trachomatis.
+It is often referred to as the ‘silent infection’ because most people who contract it experience little to no symptoms.
+While anyone who is sexually active is at risk of developing chlamydia, reports note that around 1 in 20 sexually active young women are infected with it .
+When the infection goes untreated, it can affect fertility and result in Pelvic Inflammatory Disease (PID) which is a common cause of ectopic pregnancy and chronic pelvic pain.

 See also: Does Chlamydia Cause Long-Term Damage?

 Can chlamydia cause infertility in females?

 With early detection and the right treatment, a chlamydia infection can be cured.
-However, if chlamydia goes unnoticed and untreated (which is quite possible without regular sexual health screening and around 70% of women with chlamydia not noticing any symptoms ), it can lead to infertility and PID.
+However, if chlamydia goes unnoticed and untreated (which is quite possible without regular sexual health screening and considering 70% of women have an asymptomatic infection), it can lead to infertility and PID.

 CDC roughly estimates that 10-15% of women with chlamydia will develop PID; a common cause of ectopic pregnancy and permanent damage to the fallopian tubes, uterus, and surrounding tissues.

-If PID goes untreated and causes scarring in the fallopian tubes, it makes it difficult for the fertilized egg to pass through the fallopian tube to implant in the uterus and can cause an ectopic pregnancy.
+If PID goes untreated and causes scarring in the fallopian tubes, it makes it difficult for the fertilized egg to pass through the fallopian tube to implant in the uterus and can put women at an increased risk of ectopic pregnancy.

 An ectopic pregnancy occurs when the fertilized egg implants and grows outside of the uterus rather than attaching to the lining of the uterus.
 More often than not, an ectopic pregnancy occurs in the fallopian tube and is referred to as a tubal pregnancy.
 Unfortunately, the pregnancy can’t be saved and can cause serious bleeding if left untreated, according to Mayo Clinic .